-Shops shut, traffic blocked as protests again roil Hong Kong
+Hong Kong police fire tear gas as protests again roil the city

 “If the police are too strong, we will leave.
 They are a rock, so we must be like water,” he added, echoing a refrain of Hong Kong martial arts legend Bruce Lee that has been taken up by activists.

+Organizers said 120,000 people joined the rally.
+Police said 42,000 people had joined the march at its peak.

-In the Nathan Road area, ordinarily packed with Saturday shoppers, shutters were down on most street-facing shops, including 7-11 convenience stores, jewellery chain Chow Tai Fook and watch brands Rolex and Tudor.
+In the Nathan Road area, normally packed with shoppers on a Saturday, shutters were down on most street-facing shops, including 7-11 convenience stores, jewellery chain Chow Tai Fook and watch brands Rolex and Tudor.

-The main entrance of the landmark Peninsula Hotel was closed.
+The main entrance to the landmark Peninsula Hotel was closed.

-Gary, 25, a digital marketeer, said protesters were coordinating via Instagram, Facebook and Telegram, and that they had appealed against further violence.

-“We haven’t put up many barricades,” he said.
-“We want this to be a peaceful protest.
-We have asked everyone to avoid violence in the hope the police won’t crack down.
-It’s weird, there are no police around.”

 Many of Saturday’s demonstrators wore yellow or white hard hats, and the crowds chanted “age of revolution!” and “Hong Kongers, add oil!” - a popular exhortation in Cantonese.